BoboTiG/dusk-monitor/README.md

 ## Preview

-So far, we display:

-- The current synchronized block (in red + a warning sign when behind the latest block).
-- The slash count (in red + a warning sign when they happen).
-- The generated blocks count.
-- The current rewards value (+ an estimated total rewards accumulated so far).
-- The history of the past hour.

 > [!NOTE]
 > Those screenshots might be outdated, but the essence of the dashboard is still relevant from those pictures.
 > Also, if you have any **design skills**, please take a look at [#5](https://github.com/BoboTiG/dusk-monitor/issues/5) 🙏